 'cold' after it has cooled for a further four hours (i.e. 10 hours in total) and costs $3000 to start at the 10 hour point.

-3.2.3 .
+3.2.3 Limitations of current model.

 Summary of Issues and Concerns (Technical Approach, Interoperability, Cyber, Cost schedule, Risk)